-Sustaining the future of dealership profitability has never been more challenging.
+Sustaining the future of dealership profitability continues to be challenging.
+Sure, grosses are up now but what will the landscape look like in the next 12-24 months with supply chain issues and inventory shortages?
 With the catalytic events brought on by COVID-19, operational changes to implement automotive digital retailing have become a necessity to satisfy customers and retain profits.

 Taking a holistic approach unites the digital and traditional components of store operations and often means restructuring long-held beliefs.
 Outdated behaviors and processes constitute change and employees play a significant role in any plan towards auto retail digital transformation.